suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 Under each of these scenarios the parallel processing must halt:

-* Set Parameters
+* Set Parameters.
-* Override Parameters
+* Override Parameters.
-* Set Strict Order = True
+* Set Strict Order = True.
-* Set Dependency Index
+* Set Dependency Index.
-* Set Component Index
+* Set Component Index.

 To perform more useful parallel operations, sequences of commands may be collected in a suit-directive-run-sequence.
 Then, each of these sequences may be run in parallel.
 Each sequence defaults to Strict Order = True.
 To isolate each sequence from each other sequence, each sequence must declare a single target component.
 Set Component Index is not permitted inside this sequence.